BonJarber/bonjarber.github.io/_posts/2019-10-04-barbersec-begins.markdown

 I've been doing AppSec professionally for about 6 years now.
-My years as an NCC Group consultant exposed me to hundreds of different apps, networks, and systems.This gave me a ton of reps breaking applications, and taught me how to be a useful consultant.
+My years as an NCC Group consultant exposed me to hundreds of different apps, networks, and systems.
+This gave me a ton of reps breaking applications, and taught me how to be a useful consultant.
 My time at Facebook taught me the challenges of securing products at a massive scale.
 Now I'd like to share this experience with others who need it.